matter-labs/zksync-web-era-docs/docs/api/js/accounts.md

   amount: "10000000",
   approveERC20: true,
 });
-// Note that we wait not only for the L1 transaction to complete, but also for it to be
+// Note that we wait not only for the L1 transaction to complete but also for it to be
 // processed by zkSync.
-If we want to wait only for transaction to be processed on L1,
+If we want to wait only for the transaction to be processed on L1,
 // we can use `await usdcDepositHandle.waitL1Commit()`
 await usdcDepositHandle.wait();